-Disability benefit amounts can be increased through cost of living increases or by work activity.
-Most years, Social Security disability and Supplemental Security Income (SSI) disability beneficiaries receive an increase in their disability benefits to account for inflation.
+1. Disability benefit amounts can be increased through cost of living increases or by work activity.
+Most years, Social Security Disability and Supplemental Security Income (SSI) disability beneficiaries receive an increase in their disability benefits to account for inflation.

-Work activity and Social Security disability entitlement are a tricky situation.
-Part of the definition of Social Security disability is that an individual must have a medically determinable mental or medical impairment that has prevented them from working and earning SGA (a monthly earnings amount) for at least twelve continuous months, or is expected to prevent SGA work for twelve months.
+Work activity and Social Security Disability entitlement are a tricky situation.
+Part of the definition of Social Security Disability is that an individual must have a medically determinable mental or medical impairment that has prevented them from working and earning SGA (a monthly earnings amount) for at least twelve continuous months, or is expected to prevent SGA work for twelve months.

 This means that, to be approved for disability, you must be unable to perform substantial work activity (SGA stands for substantial gainful activity).
 So working could actually cause an individualís disability benefit to be suspended or even terminated.

 Even though work activity can cause problems for disability beneficiaries, those who have not worked much, or have very low earnings amounts in the years prior to becoming disabled, may find that even work that is not SGA may cause an increase in their monthly disability benefit amount.